An efficient finite-resource formulation of non-Abelian lattice gauge theories beyond one dimension: Introduction

 \section{Introduction}

-Recent progress of analog and digital quantum simulators \cite{feynmanQS1982,Cirac-Zoller,Dalibard_UCatoms2012,Blatt_trappedions2012, rmpNori} in tackling condensed matter models \cite{maciejUltracold} has determined a resurgence \cite{ZoharPRL2012,Banerjee2012,tagliacozzo_NC2013,zohar2015quantum,wiese,Dalmonte-Montangero,Preskill2018Nov,barros2020gauge,banulsRPP2020,Banuls2020,aidelsburger2022,davoudi_QSforHEP2022,Halimeh2023Oct,DiMeglio2023Jul} of Hamiltonian lattice gauge theory (LGT) \cite{Kogut-Susskind}.
-These simulators can reproduce the real-time evolution of a model and handle fermions by exploiting time evolution and using the fermionic constituents of the ancillary quantum system, or a polynomial number of quantum gates.
-Thus, they can work in situations where the sign problem \cite{troyer_wiese2005,gattringer2009,fukushima2010,Delia2019} hinders quantum Monte Carlo computation of Euclidian-space Lagrangian LGTs.
-The experimental success with gauge theories in one spatial dimension (1D) \cite{Martinez2016,KlcoPRA2018,Schweizer2019,Yang2019,Kokail2019,Mil2020,SuracePRX2020,KlcoPRD2020,NguyenPRXQuantum2022} and convincing proposals in two dimensions (2D), including emerging gauge theories in condensed matter \cite{Wen,Celi2019,Yang2019,SuracePRXQuantum,Sachdev_2023} and $U(1)$ gauge theories for particle physics \cite{Haase2021resourceefficient, PaulsonPRX2021, BauerPRD2023}, which have been very recently experimentally realized with qudits \cite{Meth2023Oct}, have fueled expectations for useful calculations in non-Abelian gauge theories like quantum chromodynamics.
-However, these tasks imply an explosion of complexity \cite{LammPRD2019,BauerPRL2021,NachmanPRL2021,LammPRL2022} when dealing with non-Abelian gauge theories, which seems beyond the capability of current quantum machines.
-Here, we propose a resource efficient approach to overcome this challenge.
+Recent progress in analog and digital quantum simulators \cite{feynmanQS1982,Cirac-Zoller,Dalibard_UCatoms2012,Blatt_trappedions2012, rmpNori} of condensed matter models \cite{maciejUltracold} has spurred renewed interest \cite{ZoharPRL2012,Banerjee2012,tagliacozzo_NC2013,zohar2015quantum,wiese,Dalmonte-Montangero,Preskill2018Nov,barros2020gauge,banulsRPP2020,Banuls2020,aidelsburger2022,davoudi_QSforHEP2022,Halimeh2023Oct,DiMeglio2023Jul} in Hamiltonian lattice gauge theory (LGT) \cite{Kogut-Susskind}.
+These simulators can reproduce the real-time evolution of a target model and handle fermions, either by exploiting the fermionic constituents of ancillary quantum systems or by means of a polynomial number of quantum gates.
+This capability allows them to avoid the infamous “sign problem” \cite{troyer_wiese2005,gattringer2009,fukushima2010,Delia2019}, which hinders real-time and high-fermion-density Monte Carlo computations for Lagrangian LGTs in Euclidean space.
+In one spatial dimension (1D), experimental implementations of valuable toy models of low-dimensional LGTs with different quantum platforms have achieved remarkable success \cite{Martinez2016,KlcoPRA2018,Schweizer2019,Yang2019,Kokail2019,Mil2020,SuracePRX2020,KlcoPRD2020,NguyenPRXQuantum2022,ZhaoScience2022,Mildenberger2022,SuPRR2023,Zhang2023preprint}.
+Proposals for two-dimensional (2D) systems have also shown promise, encompassing the simulation of emerging gauge theories in condensed matter systems \cite{Wen,Celi2019,Yang2019,SuracePRXQuantum,Sachdev_2023} and $U(1)$ gauge theories relevant to particle physics \cite{Haase2021resourceefficient, PaulsonPRX2021, BauerPRD2023}.
+A first proof of principle experiment has been very recently realized with qudits \cite{Meth2025}, showcasing the growing potential of quantum simulations and computations.
+However, we are still far from performing full-scale quantum computations, such as scattering processes on quantum processors \cite{Jordan2012,Jordan2014}, in real-world gauge theories, like quantum chromodynamics (QCD).
+This challenge is further complicated by the matter content of the Standard Model \cite{Peskin,Scwhartz} and the huge energy scales involved in particle collisions \cite{BauerPRL2021}.
+Even before including these aspects, pure non-Abelian LGTs in 2D and 3D already exceed the capabilities of current quantum hardware \cite{LammPRD2019,NachmanPRL2021,LammPRL2022}.
+To bridge this gap, we propose here a resource-efficient approach to simulate non-Abelian LGTs in higher dimensions.